justinjoco/python-tutorial/docs/collections/lists.md

 Code sample link: <https://replit.com/@jjoco/python-lists>

-In Python, arrays are `lists` and function similarly to `ArrayLists` in Java.
-They are used to keep a number of values to be used later on for processing.
+In Python, lists are used to keep a record of data values, each of which can be processed.
+These can be thought of as arrays in other languages, but more function similarly to `ArrayLists` in Java.
 Python lists start indexing at 0.

 ## Creating a list
 To create an empty list, one can use square brackets `[]`, like so: